Here's How it Works

 - Must be enrolled at a domestic (U.S.A.) college or university and have proper work visas if you are an international student

-- The application process is open and the deadline is February 15, 2018
+- The application will be available on December 1, 2017 and the deadline for submission is February 15, 2018

 - Applications are reviewed and candidates notified of acceptance by mid to late March 2018